 It’s quite exhilarating to witness dozens of good-sized reef sharks in an excited feeding frenzy.
 This awesome experience is usually a 2-tank affair.
 The first dive is to watch as the sharks gather in increasing numbers.
 Their expectation of food is shown in their increased speed at which they buzz around the area.
 The second dive is the actual baited dive, when divers sit or kneel on the sand and watch the amazing spectacle.

 Cruise routes that include Nassau in their itinerary are 6-10 nights ‘Nassau, Exumas & Eleuthera’ trips, 7-10 nights ‘Grand Bahama and Nassau’ safaris, and 14 night ‘The Bahamas’ expeditions that visit many of the top dive destinations of the country – Grand Bahama, Bimini, Berry Islands, Andros, Cat Island, Abaco, the Exumas, Eleuthera, and Nassau.
-All of these tours depart from Nassau.
 The airport code for Nassau International Airport is NAS, and there are direct flights from London (UK), Panama, several Caribbean countries, as well as from a large number of cities in the USA and southern Canada.